 We encourage our valued customers to be informed about their water.
 If you have questions or concerns about decisions affecting your drinking water quality, public participation, or about this report, please feel free to call KAFB's water system administrative contact, Mr. Andrew Brandsma, at (505) 846-4259 or by email at andrew.d.brandsma.civ@health.mil.
 Where does KAFB's drinking water come from?
 The drinking water distributed to you is pumped from a groundwater source known as the Albuquerque Basin Regional Aquifer within the Santa Fe Formation.
 KAFB is capable of drawing its water from six different wells within the Albuquerque Basin Regional Aquifer.

-In 2023, a total of 836,957,922 gallons of water were pumped from these wells.
+In 2024, a total of 791,603,579 gallons of water were pumped from these wells.
 The water from the wells is mixed together, chlorinated, stored, and distributed.
 Chlorination is the treatment process used to prevent bacteria growth while the water is stored and distributed through the system.

 Additionally, water pumped and treated by the Albuquerque Bernalillo County Water Utility Authority (ABCWUA) can be distributed throughout the base during high water demands or during alternate water supply needs.
-KAFB purchased zero gallons of water from ABCWUA during 2023.
-Information on this water quality can be found in the ABCWUA CCR located at: https://www.abcwua.org/your-drinking-water/.
+KAFB did not purchase any water from ABCWUA during 2024.